Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-Encapsulation (encapsulation) it is one of the main principles of object-oriented programming (OOP).
-This principle defines how an object can store its state (data) and implement its methods (functions), hiding their details from the outside world.
+Encapsulation is one of the fundamental principles of object-oriented programming (OOP).
+This principle defines how an object can maintain its state (data) and implement its methods (functions), hiding their details from the outside world.

-Fields (class fields /class fields) - data belonging to an object or class.
-Encapsulation allows you to hide these fields from direct access, providing access to them only through class methods.
-In other words - code isolation.
+Fields (class fields) - data that belong to an object or class.
+Encapsulation allows these fields to be hidden from direct access, providing access to them only through class methods.
+In other words - isolation of code.

-Methods (methods) - functions that are defined in the class.
-Encapsulation also means that some methods may be hidden or protected from direct use, providing only limited access to them.
+Methods - functions that are defined in a class.
+Encapsulation also means that some methods can be hidden or protected from direct use, providing only limited access to them.

-Access modifiers - OOP programming languages provide access modifiers (for example) public, private, protected), which allow you to control how fields and methods of the class are available to other classes.
+Access Modifiers - OOP programming languages provide access modifiers (for example, public, private, protected) that allow control over how class fields and methods are accessible to other classes.
 This provides a degree of isolation and data protection.

 This post doesn't have any additions from the author yet.